 Traits of Competitive Applicants

-- Two or more years in a unit such as an adult ICU, PICU, NICU, or CCU within the last three years.
+- Two or more years in a critical care unit (ICU, CCU, SICU, MICU, NICU, PICU) within the last three years.

 - Specialty certification such as CCRN

 - Experience as a preceptor or ability to assume charge position duties on a given shift.